BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 ```

 \
-These results seemed a little too good to be true, so to double-check, I decided to repeat this test, but for a longer time period. **very_high_long_load** results:
+Last results seemed a little too good to be true, so to double-check, I decided to repeat this test, but for a longer time period. **very_high_long_load** results:
 ```
 ...